fls-bioinformatics-core/ngsarchiver/README.rst

 The restored archive contents are also verified using their original checksums as part of the unpacking.

-The timestamps and permissions of the contents are also restored (with the caveat that all restored content will have read-write permission added for the user unpacking the archive, regardless of the permissions of the original files).
+In addition the timestamps of the unpacked files and directories are also restored to those from the source directory; by default permissions are not restored, instead they be the default permissions for the user unpacking the archive (read-write permission will also be added).
+This mimicks the default behaviour of the ``tar`` utility when unpacking ``.tar.gz`` archives.

+The ``--copy-permissions`` option can be specified to force the permissions to also be restored.
+Note that this can produce undesirable results depending on the permissions on the source directory.

-Ownership information is not restored (unless the archiving and unpacking operations are both performed by superuser).
+Ownership information is not restored.

 If only a subset of files need to be restored from the archive then the ``extract`` command is recommended